Hadi77KSA/Plutonium-T6-Any-Player-EE-Scripts/README.md

     - Super EE: `super_any_player_ee.gsc`
     - Origins: `origins_any_player_ee.gsc`

+### - Q: I am stuck on some Easter Egg step.
+Could you help?
+A: Generally, if you ask for help with any Easter Egg step, I will try to assist you.
+Do note that the scripts do not modify anything outside of what is mentioned.
+Refer to the **Features** section for the changes made by the scripts, otherwise you could check existing guides such as the ones from the [CoD Fandom Wiki](https://callofduty.fandom.com/wiki/Category:Call_of_Duty:_Black_Ops_II_Zombies_Main_Quests).

+### Q: How do I make sure the scripts are loaded?
+A: Most of my scripts come with a message in green/blue/yellow colours that appears when the player loads in indicating the scripts are loaded.
+Another method of checking is to get the host to execute the Plutonium [console](https://plutonium.pw/docs/opening-console/) commands `flashScriptHashes; scriptHashes`.
+If the scripts are loaded, they will appear in the list of scripts.

 ### - Q: On TranZit, should I worry that Maxis says the Turbine does not have enough power shortly after placing the Turbine under the tower?
 A: Likely a vanilla game issue, especially if the Turbine begins not emitting power.
 If the Turbine is emitting power, then you probably should not worry.
 Wait at least 6 seconds after placing the Turbine(s) before killing the Avogadro just to be safe.